Samsung Electronics vows mobile rebound after third-quarter Note 7 shock

 "I am not positive about Samsung's mobile business until the first quarter, although the components division will remain solid,” SK Securities analyst Kim Young-woo said.

-The Apple Inc (AAPL.O) rival has already warned of another $3.1 billion hit to profit through the first quarter of 2017, all but guaranteeing a third straight year of earnings decline for the smartphone business.
+The Apple Inc rival has already warned of another $3.1 billion hit to profit through the first quarter of 2017, all but guaranteeing a third straight year of earnings decline for the smartphone business.

 Investors now expect sweeping management changes and restructuring in response to the Note 7 failure, while warily watching for signs of long-term impacts on the sales of other Samsung brands.

-Samsung shares were up 0.5 percent in early trade after the results announcement, compared with a 0.4 percent gain for the broader market .KS11.
+Samsung shares were up 0.5 percent in early trade after the results announcement, compared with a 0.4 percent gain for the broader market.

 FRUSTRATIONS